laher/fuzzymenu.vim/README.md

-# fzm.vim - fuzzy menu using fzf
+# fuzzy-menu.vim - fuzzy menu using fzf

 A fuzzy starting point for vim.